Uclusion/uclusion-blog/_posts/2021-09-13-goldilocks-methodology.md

 * Approval - like or dislike is the bread and butter of the online world
 * _Brainstorming - I would argue that only here does face-to-face really shine_

-We hope you see the need for software development to solve the Goldilocks problem and start experimenting more with process and communication tools.
+So in our opinion:

+{% include callout.html
+content="Giving developers more time to input on working on the right thing the right way requires converting as many internal meetings to online, asynchronous as possible." type="warning" %}

+Whatever path your team pursues the overdue death of one size fits all process is already started.
 It's 2021, and long since time to stop going to an office still in 2001.